ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 ## Architecture of deployed application
 Illustrate the architecture of your deployed application.
 Remember, you developed a client-server application.
 Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.

+The diagram illustrates the architecture of our deployed application.
+The Chirp web application is hosted on Azure Web App Service.
+While only the web server Chirp.Web is deployed to Azure, the internal structure is included to highlight key dependencies.
+Clients communicate with the Chirp web server via HTTPS, which interacts with the GitHub web server for OAuth-based authorization

 ![Deployment diagram for architecture of deployed app](images/Deployment.drawio%20(1).png)

 ## User activities